Intensive Board Review Course

 Hyatt Regency Minneapolis

-This board review course will provide you with a learning experience designed to prepare you for the Hospice and Palliative Medicine certification examination.
+This board review course provided attendees with a learning experience designed to prepare for the Hospice and Palliative Medicine certification examination.
 Learners will be provided high-yield information targeted towards board relevant material.
-The course will include didactic presentations infused with exam-type questions via audience response system and tips on test taking strategies.
+The course included didactic presentations infused with exam-type questions via audience response system and tips on test taking strategies.